cmtchssn/Dissertation/README.md

 ### Day 035
 I accidentally figured it out.
 I was trying to `GetComponent<ClipArray>()` but had not attached ClipArray.cs to my Game Object.
 Now that it is a component of the D4, it can be got.
 Now, can I procedurally place every audio clip I have into the serialized arrays without having to drag and drop each file individually?

+### Day 036
+Make a texture showing time on the floor.
+Work on scaling objects, spawning in hand, spawning w/o keyboard, using a folder of audio clips to populate arrays.

+I'll start with the texture, then research audio clips from folder.

+I made a new floor for the scene using a cylinder with a mesh collider on it instead of a plane.
+I was having issues with objects falling through the plane floor, so this should help.
+The cylinder shape also helps in that the top is a circle, which matches the time cylinders' animations.
+Using draw.io, I made a texture out of rainbow colored concentric circles to make a grid as a visual timing system for users.
+I placed the grid texture into a material for the new cylindrical floor and it looks great!
+I've got a cool looking rainbow color scheme to identify some form of meter.

+`UnityWebRequestMultimedia.GetAudioClip` seems like a reasonable place to start learning how to load audio clips from a folder.
+Try this next time.

 ---

 ### Jesse Meeting 001